rizkanfirmansyah/amikipmobile/README.md

 <br />

 # ❓.
 How can we contribute to addressing the issue of pornography and masturbation among the younger generation?
-NoFap Adventure, present as an innovative solution to help overcome the problem of pornography and masturbation addiction in young generation.
+Nofap Adventure is a unique mobile application designed to help teenagers overcome their addiction to pornography and masturbation using RPG gaming elements.
+We offer useful and fun features such as personal development tools and reminders that assist young individuals in their journey towards a healthier lifestyle.
+By using our app, teenagers can contribute to addressing the issue of pornography and masturbation by actively taking control of their habits and seeking positive alternatives.

 <br />
 <br />